miafranc/rrepps/README.md

 ### Parameters

-The parameters are stored and thus can be set via `settings.py` and are the following (we are giving here a complete settings file explaining each parameter in the comments):
+The parameters are stored and thus can be set via `settings.py` and are the following (we are giving here a complete settings file explaining each parameter in the comments, except where the name makes it clear, what the respective parameter is for):

 ```
 NUM_CLASSES = 120 # number of classes